This page details all configuration options, as well as the precedence rules between the various places where you can specify configuration options.

 and the update scripts generated by DBUPDGEN adds the WITH ENCRYPTION

-clause to the source code of stored procedures, functions, triggers and views
+clause to the source code of stored procedures, scalar functions, triggers and views

 before sending the source to SQL Server.
 If you include WITH